openeuropa/oe_authentication/README.md

 If you want to test the module with the actual EU Login service, comment out all the lines above in your `settings.php` and clear the cache.

-#### ECAS Mockup CA Certificates

-`./tests/fixtures/certs/ecas-mockup-ca.cer` is the certificate to be imported as trusted certificates for using the docker container `registry.fpfis.tech.ec.europa.eu/ecas-mock-server:4.6.0`.

 ### Using Docker Compose

 The setup procedure described above can be sensitively simplified by using Docker Compose.